MacRoy-Repo/JS_UnderstandingTheWeirdParts/README.md

 # JS_UnderstandingTheWeirdParts

 #### Concepts
-##### Global Enviroment/Global Object
+##### Global Environment/Global Object
 	In the execution context(Global/ Base) of your code one Global Object and "this" variable is created by JS engine.
 	In JS GLOBAL "Not inside a function"
 	When JS code in app.js file is executed, the JS engine creates a Execution Context.
 At the base/ global level JS engine creates :
 			- Global Object (window object in case of browser)
 			- 'this' : Special variable.
 At global level 'this' and global object are same
-			- Outer Enviroment : In case of function how code communicates with global Object
+			- Outer Environment : In case of function how code communicates with global Object
 			- Then Our piece of code.
 	Note : Anything we write in code a variable/ function while execution gets stored in the key/ value fashion in global object.
 So in case of browser the varaible and function could be accessed using